win-acme/win-acme/README.md

 # Build Notes

-To get the project to build correctly you may need to copy the "packages" folder that nuget creates into the letsencrypt-win folder.
+To get the project to build correctly you may need to copy the nuget "packages" folder that nuget creates into the letsencrypt-win/letsencrypt-win/ folder.

+# Server Plugin System

+Adding a new server type can be as easy as adding a subclass of [this class](https://github.com/Lone-Coder/letsencrypt-win-simple/blob/master/letsencrypt-win-simple/Plugin/Plugin.cs) to the project and implementing just two methods.

+Server modules for lighttpd, apache, AWS, azure, etc. should be easily creatable.
+Pull requests are welcome for them.

 # Support